-Founded by the Greeks in 761 a.
-C., due to its natural beauty and privileged geographical position, Milazzo was for a long time disputed by populations who occupied it, leaving the distinctive characteristics of their civilizations in architecture, traditions and customs.
+Founded by the Greeks in 761 B.C., because of its natural beauty and privileged geographical position, Milazzo was for a long time disputed by populations that occupied it, leaving the distinctive features of their civilisations in its architecture, traditions and customs.

 However, even in the winter months there are countless places of interest and attractions offered by Milazzo and the surrounding area